 Do you want to lose a lot of weight in as little time as possible?
 Then you should try the military diet.
 Find out how it works and how healthy it is plus an example meal plan to get you started, here!

 Are you looking for a weight-loss method where the pounds just tumble and you see success within a week?
 Then a short-term military diet might be the perfect way to start a lifestyle change.
 It’s also a great way to lose some fat when your pants and blouse are getting a little tighter.

 As the name suggests, the military diet is not for sissies.
 It was developed to get American soldiers fit and trim in a short period of time, so it’s strict and disciplined.

 The military diet is a crash diet, which should only be carried out at short notice in order to lose a few pounds quickly.
 There is a fixed diet plan for the first three days.
-However, since the calorie intake is significantly reduced, you’ll probably be pretty hungry!
+However, since you’ll be consuming fewer calories, you’ll probably be pretty hungry!
 The portions are so small that you probably won’t get enough.

 The good news: The strict diet phase lasts only 3 days, so you can see the end and will be able to reach your goal quickly.
 However, this diet isn’t a long-term healthy lifestyle, so you shouldn’t do the strict phase for more than a week to prevent nutrient deficiencies.